Pai Mārire: Government suppression

-On 29 April 1865 Governor George Grey issued a proclamation condemning the "revolting acts ... repugnant to all humanity" carried out by Pai Mārire followers and warned the government would "resist and suppress by force of arms if necessary, and by every means in my power, fanatical doctrines, rites, and practices of the aforesaid character".
+On 29 April 1865, Governor George Grey issued a proclamation condemning the "revolting acts ... repugnant to all humanity" carried out by Pai Mārire followers and warned the government would "resist and suppress by force of arms if necessary, and by every means in my power."

-Horomona and Kirimangu were hanged for their 22 July killings on the schooner Kate and a coalition of government and loyal Māori forces led by Hawke's Bay Province Superintendent Donald McLean embarked on a mission to crush the religion on the East Coast.
-From June to October 1865 there was a virtual civil war on the East Coast culminating in the battle of Waerenga-a-Hika in Poverty Bay in November.
-Hundreds of followers were arrested in the campaign, while in Taranaki a separate campaign led by the increasingly reluctant British commander, General Duncan Cameron, raided dozens of villages to arrest hundreds more adherents.
+Horomona and Kirimangu were hanged for their 22 July killings on the schooner Kate, and a coalition of government and loyal Māori forces led by Hawke's Bay Province Superintendent Donald McLean embarked on a mission to crush the movement on the East Coast.
+From June to October 1865, there was a civil war on the East Coast culminating in the battle of Waerenga-a-Hika in Poverty Bay in November.
+Hundreds of followers were arrested in the campaign, while in Taranaki, a separate campaign led by the increasingly reluctant British commander, General Duncan Cameron, raided dozens of villages to arrest hundreds more adherents.

-In February 1866 Te Ua was captured near Ōpunake in Taranaki by Cameron's replacement, Major-General Trevor Chute.
-Chute claimed Te Ua was immediately abandoned by all those in his village, who swore an oath of allegiance to the Crown and were set free.
-He reported that kupapa (loyal) Māori urged his immediate execution.
+In February 1866, Te Ua was captured near Ōpunake in Taranaki by Cameron's replacement, Major-General Trevor Chute.
+Chute claimed Te Ua was immediately abandoned by all those in his village, who swore an oath of allegiance to the Crown and were subsequently set free.
 Te Ua was taken to Wanganui, writing en route to his North Island supporters, urging: "Let evil be brought to an end ... in order that the General may cease operations against you."

 Te Ua and Patara were freed in Auckland and most other leaders were pardoned, but Grey transported 400 East Coast followers, including Te Kooti, to the Chatham Islands for incarceration.
-Elements of Pai Mārire were later incorporated into the Ringatu religion founded by Te Kooti.
+Elements of Pai Mārire were later incorporated into the Ringatū religion founded by Te Kooti.

 Te Ua died at Oeo in Taranaki in October 1866.